Skip to main content

 Protect Sensitive Content with Encryption

-Mailock encrypts message content and attachments, helping reduce the risk of readable disclosure if an email is intercepted, forwarded, or mishandled.
+Mailock applies AES-256 encryption to message content and attachments, helping reduce the risk of readable disclosure if an email is intercepted, forwarded, or mishandled.

 Encryption should form part of a broader information security control framework.